dmaier-couchbase/cb-workshop-dev/README.md

 ## Virtual Machine Setup

 > Instead of setting up 4-5 VM-s, we will set up exactly 1 VM which will include all required components.
-> If you use the provided VM image, then you can skip the following steps.
-At least check if the network is configured correctly in this case!
-More details can be found in the section 'Configure the VM network'.
+> If you use the provided VM image, then you can skip the following steps BUT at least check if the network is configured correctly!
+More details about the network configuration can be found in the section 'Configure the VM network'.

 Perform the following steps in order to create the Virtual Machine: